What is Bultong?

 However taking the art to other countries may not lead to more practitioners showing interest in the art.
 This is due to the fact that the art isn’t very useful as a means of self-defense.

-Pehlwani is still practiced somewhat outside of India though unlike its counterpart Bultong.
+Pehlwani is still practised somewhat outside of India though unlike its counterpart Bultong.
 There could be room for Bultong in the sporting though in other nations.
 Just like how many come out to watch western wrestling.

 History of Bultong